Our Science

 • Orally Available

-Unlike other approaches, CTO1681 limits the potential damage caused by an overreaction of the immune system, but spares the patient from the potential of too harsh immunosuppression associated with other potent therapies.
+Unlike other approaches, CTO1681 limits the potential damage caused by an overreaction of the immune system, but spares the patient from the potential of overly harsh immunosuppression associated with other potent therapies.

 Our approach to treatment focuses on reducing the destructive impact of the CRS while leaving the necessary immune function intact.